The Digital Learning Environment: a gateway to educationEducation Support

 - enter work spaces connected to the tutorial group from the Student Portal (e.g. tutorials and practicals)

-- have access to (study related) information via designated organisations for specific groups, e.g. all bachelor’s students
+- have access to (study related) information via designated sections for specific groups, e.g. all bachelor’s students

-- can also request for organisations which they maintain themselves.
-Examples are organisations interfaculty work groups or student groups on university-related and other topics and activities.
+- can also request for sections/group pages which they maintain themselves.
+Examples are interfaculty work groups or student groups on university-related and other topics and activities.

 Teaching and other staff:

-- access courses and organisations in the learning management system (EleUM) to add content, communicate with the students or offer tools to the students.
+- access courses in the learning management system (Canvas) to add content, communicate with the students or offer tools to the students.
 Anything published will be made available to the students in the Student Portal.
-Staff can contact faculty support or make use of the Support blog
+Staff can make use of the Support blog

 - can turn to the blended PBL support team for help by implementing other (e-learning) tools for teaching